pkpeterson/pkpeterson.github.io/_pages/about.md

   - /about.html
 ---

-The Peterson Lab studies the remote sensing of atmospheric trace gas and aerosol vertical profiles to better understand processes associated with air quality and climate change in urban environments.
-We primarily focus on the use of novel spectroscopic techniques, such as Multiple Axis Differential Optical Absorption Spectroscopy (MAX-DOAS).
+The Peterson Lab studies the remote sensing of atmospheric trace gas and aerosol vertical profiles to better understand processes associated with air quality and climate change in both urban environments and the polar regions.

 <img src="/images/DOAS.jpg" height="150px">